transferwise/pipelinewise/docs/project/contribution.rst

 2. Extend the ``get_tap_properties`` function in `tap_properties.py <https://github.com/transferwise/pipelinewise/blob/master/pipelinewise/cli/tap_properties.py#L56>`_.

-  The singer specification doesn't specify common naming conventions for stream ID's names, catalog arguments etc. and we need to register the connectors behaviour to be compatible with the PipelineWise common :ref:`yaml_configuration` file structure.
+  We have expanded upon the singer specification to enable some required elements like common naming conventions for stream ID's names, catalog arguments et cetera.
+We need to register the connectors behaviour to be compatible with the PipelineWise common :ref:`yaml_configuration` file structure.
   Properties to define in `tap_properties.py <https://github.com/transferwise/pipelinewise/blob/master/pipelinewise/cli/tap_properties.py#L56>`_:

 .. hint::